lipalipinski/sandbox/README.md

 ## Content overview
 More detailed information can be found in the README.md files in each project's directory.
 ### Python 3.9.7
- * #### TicTacToe

- A console game.
-Originally this was a milestone project on the Python bootcamp I took.
-I kept on adding new features, such as win detection, artifacial player etc.

  * #### Lotto Generator